The importance of few-nucleon forces in chiral effective field theory: Computational evidence

-A more reliable estimate of the importance of few-nucleon forces comes from numerical calculations.
+A more reliable estimate of the importance of few-nucleon interactions comes from numerical calculations.
 Throughout this work we start from the state-of-the-art LO and RG-invariant NN interactions MWPC40 and SEP40 constructed in Ref.~\cite{Yang:2020pgi}.
 The relevant LECs are fitted to reproduce the deuteron energy $E(^2\mathrm{H})= -2.22$~MeV and the $P$-wave phase shifts of the Nijmegen analysis~\cite{nij} up to laboratory energy $T_\mathrm{lab}\approx40$ MeV (center-of-mass momentum $p_\mathrm{cm}=m_{\pi}$).
 The additional $S$-wave LEC in SEP40 is fitted to reproduce the $^1S_0$ effective range $r_0=2.7$ fm.
 For the NNN interactions we consider the diagrams from Deltaless $\chi$EFT in Fig.~\ref{fig:3nf}.
 We work in momentum space and employ a non-local super-Gaussian regulator in terms of relative nucleon momenta.
 The few-nucleon calculations presented in this work were carried out using the Jacobi-coordinate formulation of the no-core shell-model ~\cite{ncsm,ncsma}.
 The $^3$H ($^4$He) predictions were obtained in a harmonic-oscillator model space encompassing 41 (21) oscillator shells---that is $N_{\rm max}=40\, (20)$---and with an oscillator frequency $\hbar\omega=36$ MeV.
 We find that the results are convergent with respect to $N_{\rm max}$ to within 1$\%$ for regulator-cutoff values in the range $\Lambda=450-550$ MeV.